Part 1: First Photos and Specs

 Part 3: My Goals, and Front-End Geometry

 There is no point in making a car if it isn’t better than what’s already available.
 So what did I want to improve?
-I had three main performance related goals for my car design, and every single decision I made regarding the design, I tried to think how it effected these three points.
+I had three main performance-related goals for my car design, and every single decision I made regarding the design, I tried to think about how it affected these three points.
+Along the way I used websites to help with this process, one being similar to Low Offset that posts performance part reviews on REAL cars.
+But it was always great to read the articles and get insipirared for my little build!

 1. Maximum steering in all situations.
 This was number one, because I felt that no car on the market had enough steering, steering always limited the maximum speed one could enter a corner, or drive through it.
 Only the old Crono had enough steering.
 So I knew if I made a car that has steering everywhere, I already had an edge on many of my competitors.